Biological Therapies for Cancer

 - Learning more about the mechanisms by which cancer cells evade or suppress anticancer immune responses.
 A better understanding of how cancer cells manipulate the immune system could lead to the development of drugs that block those processes.

 - Near-infrared photoimmunotherapy.
 This approach uses infrared light to activate the targeted destruction of cancer cells in the body (12–14).

 Where can I find information about clinical trials of immunotherapies?

 Both FDA-approved and experimental immunotherapies for specific types of cancer are being studied in clinical trials.
 Descriptions of ongoing clinical trials that are testing types of immunotherapies in cancer patients can be accessed by searching NCI’s list of cancer clinical trials on the NCI website.
-NCI’s list of cancer clinical trials includes all NCI-supported clinical trials that are taking place across the United States and Canada and around the world.
+NCI’s list of cancer clinical trials includes all NCI-supported clinical trials that are taking place across the United States and Canada, including the NIH Clinical Center in Bethesda, MD.
 For information about other ways to search the list, see Help Finding NCI-Supported Clinical Trials.